 Unlike most regional food in Italy, Pesto is well known and appreciated throughout the whole Country and, of course, worldwide (even though around the world is often misused, but I won’t go in that argument).

 Traditionally, Pesto is made with mortar and pestle (from which the name is derived).
 In our modern and frantic age, however, it is more commonly made with a blender.
 The ingredients are always the same: Basil, Salt, Pine Nuts, Parmigiano, Olive oil and Garlic.
-Only the last ingredient is optional, for the people who hate garlic.
+Only the latter is optional, for the people who hate garlic.

 The traditional Pasta that goes perfectly with Pesto is Trofie.
-And another version of the classic Trofie al Pesto is with the addition of boiled potatoes and string beans (it doesn’t sound right but it’s really really delicious!).
+And another version of the classic Trofie al Pesto is with the addition of boiled potatoes and green beans (it doesn’t sound right but it’s really really delicious!).

 How to make Trofie Pasta